Welcome to the Party (Diplo, French Montana and Lil Pump song)

-"Welcome to the Party" is a song by American music producer Diplo, Moroccan-American rapper French Montana and Colombian-American rapper Lil Pump, featuring guest vocals from American singer Zhavia Ward.
-Written by Montana, Pump, Jocelyn Donald and its producers Diplo and Valentino Khan, it was released by Columbia Records on May 15, 2018, as the second single from the soundtrack to the film Deadpool 2 (2018).
+"Welcome to the Party" is a song by American music producer Diplo and rappers French Montana and Lil Pump, featuring guest vocals from singer Zhavia Ward.
+Written by Montana, Pump, Jozzy, and producers Diplo and Valentino Khan, it was released by Columbia Records on May 15, 2018, as the second single from the soundtrack to the film Deadpool 2 (2018).

 Background

 Montana spoke of the collaboration during an interview on Beats 1: "You know Diplo, he's one of the best at what he do, and it just so happened that he had this beat that he was working on.
 And me and Lil Pump had us doing the 'Gucci Gang' remix and he played it for me and the way everything came together it was just magic."

 Composition

 "Welcome to the Party" is an uptempo trap song, which sees Diplo returning to the pre-dubstep era of EDM for the production.
 It bears a resemblance to TNGHT's song "R U Ready", which was sampled by Kanye West on his 2013 song "Blood on the Leaves".
 Lyrically, Montana compares the size of his cash flow to human behemoth and NBA player Shaquille O'Neal in the opening verse.
 Pump raps about his newfound luxurious lifestyle and money spending habits.